Having Pets in Indonesia

 It is not cheap to transport a pet to Indonesia.
 Your company may, or may not, cover these expenses.
-Be sure to discuss this matter with your sponsoring company before you make your decision, and don't forget to calculate the return expenses when you bring back your pet back to your home country at the end of your stay.
+Be sure to discuss this matter with your sponsoring company before you make your decision, and don't forget to calculate the export expenses when you move back to your home country or your next overseas posting.

 A Few Tips for Your Pets' Comfort During Air Travel